Where can I come for a treatment?

 What can I expect when I come for an appointment?

-At your first appointment, you will be asked a number of questions to enable the practitioner to understand both your medical and emotional history.
+At your first appointment, you will be asked a number of questions to enable me to understand both your medical and emotional history.
 This can take half an hour or longer.
-Following this the practitioner will chose essential oils which are suited to your reasons for seeking treatment.
-A full body massage lasts approximately one and a half hours.
+Following this I will chose essential oils which are suited to your reasons for seeking treatment.
+A session lasts approximately one and a half hours and includes a full body massage.
 You will be encouraged to drink a glass of water after treatment.

 Who can benefit from massage and aromatherapy?